Ademking/ademking.github.io/all_collections/_posts/2023-01-11-replace-remote-images.md

 ## Why ImgSaver? 🤔

-Imagine the image was hosted on a remote server and this image is deleted or moved to another location.
-In this case, the image will no longer be available and will not be displayed on the website.
-You don't control the remote server, so you can't guarantee that the image will always be available.
+If an image that's hosted on a remote server is deleted or moved to a different location, it will no longer be displayed on the website since it's not available anymore.
+As you don't have control over the remote server, you can't ensure that the image will always be accessible.

 ## How I made ImgSaver? 🛠️